23rd Avenue Action Plan

 Central Area Neighborhood Design Guidelines

-Seattle’s Central Area neighborhood is going through a phase of rapid growth.
-As new developments spring up around the area, impacts are felt most strongly by smaller businesses and residents who have long called the Central Area their home.
-The Central Area Design Guidelines Coalition (CADGC) is working to mitigate these impacts by teaming up with the City of Seattle, local architects Schemata Workshop, and Mimar Studio to outline a set of neighborhood specific guidelines to guide future development in the neighborhood.
+The Central Area Design Guidelines Coalition (CADGC) is worked to mitigate mpacts by partnering with the City, local architects Schemata Workshop, and Mimar Studio to outline a set of neighborhood specific guidelines to guide future development in the neighborhood.
 In addition, CADGC received an award from Congress for the New Urbanism to provide further technical assistance on this work.

 Project Benefits

-Our project will focus on these community cores to:
+The project focused on these community cores to:

 • Strengthen the community’s resilience so that its rich cultural heritage and diversity flourishes